FaresElmenshawi/FaresElmenshawi-yolo-openimages-segmentation/README.md

 # YOLO-OpenImages-Segmentation

-This repository provides a set of tools and scripts to download images from Google Open Images, format the dataset into YOLO format, create a YYLO configuration file, and train a YOLO model for object detection.
+This repository provides a set of tools and scripts to download images from Google Open Images, format the dataset into YOLO format, create a YOLO configuration file, and train a YOLO model for object detection.
 Additionally, you can use the trained YOLO model for inference on new images.

 ## Table of Contents